zachleat/zachleat.com/web/_posts/2016-01-04-critical-webfonts.md

 In fact, you could wire up something similar to this using the amazing [Plumin.js](http://www.pluminjs.com/) but unfortunately the library is too large (~`400KB` minimized) for this use case.
 For now, I’ll just stick with a simple `9KB` baseline WOFF2 that gets replaced with a `25KB` full version.
 The library would need to at least be smaller than your baseline to get good mileage out of a dynamic font (but I would never dream of equating a web font KB with a JavaScript KB—they have different performance impacts).

 [Live Font Interpolation on the Web](http://alistapart.com/article/live-font-interpolation-on-the-web), an article written for A List Apart by [Andrew Johnson](https://twitter.com/aetherpoint) is also worth mentioning.
-It’s worth keeping an eye on this approach, which would allow us to dynamically generate weights and styles from font masters, hopefully saving bytes on the wire for designs using a wide variety of weights and styles.
+Keep an eye on this approach—it would allow us to dynamically generate weights and styles from font masters, hopefully saving bytes on the wire for designs using a wide variety of weights and styles.
+I’d love to see this web-standardized.